Princess Elisabeth Antarctica

 Mountain Ranges

-The mountain ranges of East Antarctica are among the three major mountain ranges of the continent.
-However, while most of the mountains of Antarctica are located under the ice, the mountain ranges near the Princess Elisabeth Station reach above the ice, making it the ideal terrain for geological studies.
+The mountains of East Antarctica are among the continent's three major ranges.
+While most of Antarctica's mountains are beneath the ice cap, the Sør Rondane mountains soar above the ice, making it an ideal environment for geological studies.

 Dry Valleys